 JET contribution to ITER fuel cycle issues

-The Joint European Torus (JET) fusion machine is the only device capable of operation with tritium and Be, what makes it best suited to study ITER relevant issues.
-A large variety of activities are performed within the JET Fusion Technology Task Force.
-In this paper, some topics such as erosion/deposition & material transport, flakes characterization and detritiation techniques are highlighted.
-Recent results obtained using a pumping cryopanel and on plasma facing component characterisation are given.
-Finally, issues that will be addressed in the forthcoming JET work-programme are presented, such as a beryllium main wall for JET and in-situ laser detritiation.
+The Joint European Torus (JET) fusion machine is the only device capable of operation with tritium and Be, which makes it best suited to study ITER relevant issues.
+A large variety of activities are performed within the JET fusion technology task force.
+In this paper, some topics, such as erosion/deposition and material transport, flakes characterization and detritiation techniques, are highlighted.
+Recent results obtained using a pumping cryopanel and on plasma facing component (PFC) characterization, are given.
+Finally, issues that will be addressed in the forthcoming JET work-programme are presented, such as a beryllium main wall for JET and in situ laser detritiation.

 Original language: en